 Mavis Pan was born in Taiwan where she started taking piano lessons at the age of four, attending the Stella Matutina Girls School, where she was enrolled in the prestigious Specialized Music program.
 Ms. Pan received rigorous training in piano, voice, music theory, and ear training until the family immigrated to the United States, New Jersey.
 There she studied privately with Sherry Fan, performed with the high school big band and choir groups, and won “Best Accompanist” at the High School Choral Festival competition in 1996.
 Upon her high school graduation, she gave a debut solo piano recital at Westminster College of the Arts at Rider University.

-As an undergraduate, majoring in jazz piano performance at New York University, Ms. Pan studied jazz piano with Don Freeman, Frank Kimbrough, and Peter Malinverni, classical piano with Fabio Gardenal, and jazz vocal with Ann Phillips.
+As an undergraduate, majoring in jazz piano performance at New York University, Ms. Pan studied jazz piano with Don Friedman, Frank Kimbrough, and Pete Malinverni, classical piano with Fabio Gardenal, and jazz vocal with Ann Phillips.
 She sang with the five times Grammy Award-winning Brooklyn Tabernacle Choir, and continued her studies at Columbia University, where she studied conducting and voice with Dino Anagnost while earning a Master’s Degree in Music & Music Education.